What is 'Brexit?'

 What kind of relationship will the UK be likely to negotiate with the EU?

 There is now greater clarity on the UK’s ambitions, and it is clear that the Island will not be able to replicate its current relationship with the EU in the future, as the UK intends to leave the EU Customs Union.
-Negotiations will progress in the coming months, and although the Island will continue working with the UK during that process, detail as to the manner in which the Isle of Man may be covered by any new UK relationship may not emerge for some time.
-On the 17 January in a speech at Lancaster House, the Prime Minister outlined the UK’s negotiation priorities.
+Negotiations will progress in the coming months, and the Island will continue working with the UK during that process.

 What is the Isle of Man Government doing to ensure the UK Government understands our priorities for Brexit?